VHDL/PoC/docs/IPCores/cache/cache_cpu.rst

 directly fed by the address caculator.
 But be aware of the high setup time of this unit and high propate time for ``cpu_got``.

-This unit supports only outstanding CPU request.
-More outstanding request are provided by :ref:`IP:cache_mem`.
+This unit supports only one outstanding CPU request.
+More outstanding requests are provided by :ref:`IP:cache_mem`.

 Configuration